Where some Cannabis slang comes from

 He tells the story to Seth Rogen starting at the 10-minute mark below:

-Basically the first time Snoop and his friends smoked hydroponic weed, they got so baked they misheard/remembered hydro-ponic as hydro-chronic.
+Basically when Snoop and his friends first smoked hydroponic weed, they got so baked they misheard/remembered hydro-ponic as hydro-chronic.

 They kept calling it that and eventually used it as the title of Dr. Dre’s first album, The Chronic, in 1992, putting it into the mainstream.